DanteFuentesRomero/whatsapp-status-ideas/README.md

 ### 💭 Thoughtful
 - Be the change you wish to see in the world
 - Happiness is a daily choice
-- Everything passes… even the Wi-Fi
+- Everything passes... even the Wi-Fi

 ### 🔥 Motivational
 - One day at a time